-Tivoli’s Villa d’Este is considred a must-see by many, boasting colorful murals depicting the legendary origins of Tivoli and the feats of Herculues, natural gardens with winding paths, gorgeous mountain-top views, and a collection of grand fountains that is truley remarkable.
+Tivoli’s Villa d’Este is considered a must-see by many, boasting colorful murals depicting the legendary origins of Tivoli and the feats of Hercules, natural gardens with winding paths, gorgeous mountain-top views, and a collection of grand fountains that is truly remarkable.

-Villa d’Este, situated appropriatly in Valle Gaudente, or, “The Valley of the Pleasure-seeking,” is a Villa built in the 1550s by Cardinal Ippolito D’Este.
-When the Cardinal was elected Governor of Tivoli, rather than stay in the sparse pre-exisiting govenor’s palace, Ippolito D’Este chose to build the grand Villa d’Este, imagining it a perfect rustic retreat where he could host private meetings.
+Villa d’Este, situated appropriately in Valle Gaudente (“The Valley of the Pleasure-seeking”), is a Villa built in the 1550s by Cardinal Ippolito d’Este.
+After the Cardinal was elected Governor of Tivoli, he chose to build the grand Villa d’Este instead of staying in the sparse pre-existing governor’s palace.
+Ippolito d’Este imagined Villa d’Este as a perfect rustic retreat where he could host private meetings.

 An enjoyable morning in Tivoli can be spent strolling through Villa d’Este’s gardens, or stare spell-bound at the villa’s many grand fountains.
-The fountains are so impressive and playful that they could belong in an up-scale amusement, if it weren’t for the soft moss growing from the fountains, reminding you of their age.
+The fountains are so impressive and playful that they could belong in an upscale amusement park.
+You wouldn’t realize their age if it weren’t for the soft moss growing around the fountains.

 Wandering through the gardens, you’ll stumble upon a number of fountains.
 There’s the Rometta Fountain, with its watery, miniature model of important buildings in ancient Rome.
-Then there’s the Grotto of Diana, the musical Fountain of the Organ, the Fountain of the Dragons, with jets of water streaming skyward, the Fountain of the Peagasus, and The Hundred Fountains, with its long rows of comical faces spitting out water into parallel basins, dotted with stone eagles, which were the D’Este coat of arms.
+Then there’s the Grotto of Diana, the musical Fountain of the Organ, the Fountain of the Dragons, with jets of water streaming skyward, the Fountain of the Pegasus, and The Hundred Fountains, with its long rows of comical faces spitting out water into parallel basins, dotted with stone eagles, which were a key feature in the D’Este coat of arms.
 And that’s just to name a few of the fountains!

 One great thing about Tivoli is the lack of crowds.
-Despite the impressive villas, fountains, gardens, and murals that are abound in Tivoli, the town is often overshadowed by Rome.
-While it’s a shame that so many people miss out on the wonders of Tivoli, the lack of crowds means plenty of space, no lines, and easy photographing, making it a great destination for families looking for places to go outside of Rome and its crowds.
+Despite the impressive villas, fountains, gardens, and murals that abound in Tivoli, the town is often overshadowed by Rome.
+While it’s a shame that so many people miss out on the wonders of Tivoli, the lack of crowds means plenty of space, no lines, and easy photographing, making it a great destination.

-If you are traveling around Rome with kids, Tivoli is a great destination.
-Children will like the colorful, detailed murals of Herculeus, have plenty of space to play in the gardens, and will enjoy pointing out the animals that decorate many of the fountains.
+If you are a family travelling around Rome with kids, Tivoli is a great attraction outside the city.
+Children will like the colorful, detailed murals of Hercules, have plenty of space to play in the gardens, and will enjoy pointing out the animals that decorate many of the fountains.

 After visiting the palaces, a trip to Tivoli (or anywhere in Italy for that matter) isn’t complete without chowing down on pizza and topping your meal off with gelato.
-Just ask your host Ivano, who can tell you about the best pizza and gelato in Tivoli.
+Just ask the Olive Tree hill host Ivano to tell you where to find the best pizza and gelato in Tivoli.